WRF Output

 Note

-Prior to V4.2, this must be done through a compile option (adding -D_MULTI_BDY_FILES_ in ARCH_LOCAL in the configure.wrf file).
+Prior to WRFv4.2, this can only be done by adding -D_MULTI_BDY_FILES_ to ARCH_LOCAL in the configure.wrf file before compiling.

 Output files are in the following format (for e.g., using a 6-hourly data interval):